Injury rehabilitation

 Source NZ Rugby.

-Lifestyle factors that aid recovery
+Factors that aid recovery

 Sleep

 Sleep is one of the most important components of injury prevention and healing.
 It is also the most effective recovery tool.
 Tissue healing and growth occur when you sleep, optimal sleep times for adults 18-64 yrs is 7-9 hours.
 Poor sleep can directly affect your immune system and healing time.
-For more information on sleep, see Sleeping well.
+For more information on sleep, see sleeping well.

 Nutrition